jdavis/jdavis.github.com/_drafts/2014-05-15-put-yourself-out-there.md

 I started to talk to people about what I didn't know in addition to what I did know.

-I let let people into the protective little bubble that I had created for myself that I thought was for the best.
+I let people into the protective little bubble that I had created for myself because I thought the bubble was for the best.

 ## Be Vulnerable